ROB GRAAFLAND

 "After all, romance is an essential part of life"

-1 October 1938
+1 October, 1938

 Early Years 1875 - 1900

-On Friday 26 November 1875, Robert Archibald Antonius Jean Graafland was born in Maastricht, the capital of the southern Limburg province of the Netherlands, as second son of Johan Magdalenus Leo and Francisca Suzanne Geertruide Mols.
-The Graafland family were originally from Amsterdam where they, since 1600, had been members of an oligarchy, called Regenten (Regents), which were families governing towns and provinces in the Dutch Republic.
+On Friday 26 November, 1875, Robert Archibald Antonius Jean Graafland was born in Maastricht, the capital of the southern Limburg province of the Netherlands, as second son of Johan Magdalenus Leo and Francisca Suzanne Geertruide Mols.
+The Graafland family were originally from Amsterdam where they, since 1600, had been members of an oligarchy, called Regenten, which were families governing towns and provinces in the Dutch Republic.
 His father, Johan Graafland, was a banker, but above all a heraldist who published two large illustrated books on heraldry: 'Limburgsche Wapens' ('Coats of Arms of Families in Limburg'), in cooperation with J.M. v.d.
 Venne, and 'Encyclopédie Héraldique' / 'Heraldische Encyclopedie' ('Encyclopedia of Heraldry'), the latter both in French (main language) and Dutch.
 Johan also created heraldic wooden boards by burning and colouring coats of arms.
 A fine example is the large Graafland coat of arms board to celebrate the wedding of Rob Graafland and Maria Duquesne.

-On 4 November 1890, after the bank was dissolved, the Graafland family - three girls and five boys - moved to Nieuwer-Amstel, close to Amsterdam, and later on to Amsterdam where Rob Graafland attended two schools at the same time: the Rijksnormaalschool voor Teekenonderwijzers (school for training future teachers in the art of drawing), and the Quellinusschool, many years later renamed the Gerrit Rietveld Academy.
-The purpose of the latter, founded by the architect P. J. H. Cuypers in 1879, was to educate young people to become artisans for building the Rijksmuseum, which was designed by Cuypers.
+On 4 November, 1890, after the bank was dissolved, the Graafland family - three girls and five boys - moved to Nieuwer-Amstel, close to Amsterdam, and later on to Amsterdam where Rob Graafland attended two schools at the same time: the Rijksnormaalschool voor Teekenonderwijzers (school for training future teachers in the art of drawing), and the Quellinusschool, many years later renamed the Gerrit Rietveld Academy.
+The purpose of the latter, founded by the architect Pierre Cuypers in 1879, was to educate young people to become artisans for building the Rijksmuseum, which was designed by Cuypers.
 Rob Graafland's parents wanted him to be trained as an architect but Graafland himself had set his heart on becoming a painter and after taking a course in architecture at Cuyper's studio and, at his parents' request, taking his diploma in drawing in 1895, he enrolled at the Royal Academy of Art in Amsterdam.
 His teachers were Professor Augustus Allebé and Professor Carel L. Dake.
 In the evening during the next few years, Graafland taught at an art school in Amsterdam founded by a college friend of his, Gerrit Willem Knap, whose classes were very popular.

-On 26 September 1898, Rob Graafland applied for a position at the Stadsteekeninstituut in Maastricht which had been founded a few months before and which provided a training course for young artisans.
+On 26 September, 1898, Rob Graafland applied for a position at the Stadsteekeninstituut in Maastricht which had been founded a few months before and which provided a training course for young artisans.
 Graafland was accepted on 7 November and he subsequently settled down in Maastricht.
-There were five other teachers at the institute, amongst them the sculptor Frans van de Laar from Sittard (not far from Maastricht).
-The school started on 1 December 1898 in the former Augustijnenkerk (Church) with 159 pupils who were at least twelve years old.
+There were five other teachers at the institute, amongst them the sculptor Frans van de Laar from Sittard (a small village not far from Maastricht).
+The school started on 1 December, 1898 in the former Augustijnenkerk (Church) with 159 pupils who were at least twelve years old.
 Graafland introduced something new in his teachings; not only the usefulness was important but also the beauty.
 The director of the Stadsteekeninstituut was Jacobus van Gils from Rotterdam who was succeeded by Anton van de Sandt in 1902.
 Around that time, Maastricht was a small village with a population of 34,000 and cultural life was limited to just a handful of artists.

 Graafland set up his first painting studio in 1900.
 As a result of his academic training he was predominantly painting in Rembrandt-brown colours during the next few years.
-Yet, among his early works there are some paintings that show his future direction, like 'Picnic and Red Car' (Picknick bij rode auto 1902), 'Arabian Man' ('Morenfiguur' 1902), and 'Maria' (1903), all colourful pictures.
+Yet, among his early works there are some paintings that show his future direction, like 'Picnic and Red Car' ('Picknick bij rode auto' 1902), 'Arabian Man' ('Morenfiguur' 1902), and 'Maria' (1903), all colourful pictures.
 Graafland disliked still lifes, flower arrangements and religious subjects.
 Still lifes he never painted, flower arrangements very occasionally like a blue vase with poppy flowers, and religious paintings almost never, despite illustrating religious school books all his life for Brother Cyprianus from a monastery in Maastricht.

 Graafland's art was not influenced by political and social developments, he did not express his opinions in his paintings.
 But he did draw a then famous coloured postcard with the caption "Support The Government Before It Is Too Late", which was sold by bookshops all over the Netherlands when the politician Troelstra called the revolution in November 1918 and Belgium laid claim to Dutch-Limburg (southern Dutch province).
 Several other political illustrations survived.